Nitin-web-15/Rock_music/README.md

 # Rock_music
-This is music website git Repository
+This is a music website git Repository
+Developed by: Nitin